embedded-dev-research/OVMobileBench/CONTRIBUTING.md

 ### Reporting Issues

 - Check if the issue already exists
-- Include clear description and steps to reproduce
+- Include a clear description and steps to reproduce
 - Provide system information (OS, Python version, device type)
 - Include relevant logs and error messages